-Prerequisite: MATH217 (ECE majors and Elementary ED majors).
-Credit for or concurrent enrollment in MATH218 (Elementary Education majors only.)
+Prerequisite: MATH127 (ECE majors and Elementary Education majors).
+Credit for or concurrent enrollment in MATH217 (Elementary Education majors only.)
 Theoretical bases and practical application of the lower elementary mathematics curriculum, including scope and sequence of skills, organization of instruction, teaching strategies, and evaluation and assessment techniques that meet the needs of diverse learners.
+Participation in an elementary classroom is required.
 Three hours of lecture.